forax/lazylr/README.md

 java -jar lazylr.jar --generate grammar.txt
 ```

-Emits Java source containing a static method `createGrammar()` that reconstructs
+Emits Java source code containing a visitor and a static method `createGrammar()`
-the grammar programmatically, useful for embedding a grammar in a non-textual form.
+that reconstructs the grammar programmatically, useful for embedding a grammar
+in a non-textual form.